adaltas/node-csv-docs/src/md/parse/options/columns.md

   Obtain the columns definition dynamically from the user.

 It is possible to skip one or multiple fields by passing the value equal to `undefined`, `null` or `false` in the definition array.

+When multiple columns share the same name, only the last value is retained.
+Previous values are swallowed.
+The [`columns_duplicates_to_array` option](/parse/options/columns_duplicates_to_array/) detects duplicate column names and inserts all the values into an array.

 ## As true